 - Not suitable for people on various blood thinning medication, although this can be discussed with you surgeon beforehand.

 - It may take 3-6 months to see the full effect of the liposuction.

-- This method needs less infiltration solution and so side effects are minimized.
+- This liposuction method requires less solution to be injected under the skin, so side effects are minimized.